-SphenoCath Migraine Headache Block Treatment Dallas and Frisco, TX
+SphenoCath Migraine Headache Block Treatment Mesquite and Frisco, TX

 Omnispine Pain Management Offers Sphenocath Treatment for Chronic Headache Sufferers.
-Call for More Information or Visit Us at a Location near You in Dallas and Frisco, TX.
+Call for More Information or Visit Us at a Location near You in Mesquite and Frisco, TX.

 Chronic headache sufferers find little relief with most medical therapies currently available.
 It is estimated that nearly two-thirds of chronic headache sufferers give up on prescription medications due to ineffectiveness or unpleasant side-effects and simply resign to living with their pain.
 However, there is another option, known as the SphenoCath, that pain specialists, including Dr. Morchower can offer chronic headache sufferers so they find pain relief and improved quality of life.